-Adansonia digitata (Ad) also known as the baobab tree is characteristic of the Sahelian region and belongs to the Malvaceae family.
-Our study evaluated the possible therapeutic potential of Adansonia digitata leaf extract in the pancreas of alloxan-induced diabetic Wistar rats.
-Thirty-six (36) Wistar rats were randomly divided into 9 groups of four rats per group at the end of two weeks acclimatization.
-Group(g) 1(control group) received 0.1ml/kg/bw normal saline/14days, g2 (Diabetes negative control) received alloxan (150mg/kg)/2days, g3 (Low dose) received 150mg/kg/bw Alloxan + 200mg/kg/bw Ad extract g4 (Medium dose) received 150mg/kg/bw Alloxan +400mg/kg/bw Ad extract, g5 (High dose) received 150mg/kg/bw Alloxan +600mg/kg/bw Ad extract, g6 (Standard) received 150mg/kg/bw Alloxan + 150mg/kg/bw Metformin, g7 (Low dose) received 200mg/kg/bw Ad extract only, g8 (Medium dose) received 400mg/kg/bw Ad extract only and g9 (High dose) received 600mg/kg/bw Ad extract only.
-The animals were humanely sacrificed after 2 weeks of experiment under Ketamine anesthesia.
-Blood was collected via cardiac puncture for hormonal assay, after which a midline laparotomy was performed and the pancreas was harvested and fixed for histological studies.
-The study indicates that administration of Ad extracts reduced the weight of the animals in a dose-dependent manner, temporarily reduced blood glucose, increased glucagon and insulin concentrations, but was unable to restore the diabetic pancreas to its normal state.
-This may be attributed to the high carbohydrate content of the extract and absence of phytonutrients like tannin.
-The findings show that the leaf extract of Ad could be a potential and effective therapeutic target for shortterm blood sugar regulation.
+Adansonia digitata (Ad) also known as the baobab tree is very characteristic of the Sahelian region and belongs to the Malvaceae family.
+Baobab contains nutritionally significant levels of essential nutrients including fiber, proteins and minerals.
+As one of the main threats to human health in the 21st century diabetes mellitus (Dm) is a metabolic disorder that arises from a reduction of insulin available for the normal function of many cells in the body resulting from progressive destruction of Beta cells of the islets of Langerhans.
+Dm is associated with long-term complications that affect almost every part of the body; often leading to kidney failure, blindness, heart and blood vessel disease, stroke, amputations and nerve damage.
+Hence our study aims to evaluate the possible therapeutic potential of Adansoniadigitata leaf extract in experimentally alloxan-induced diabetes in Wistar rats with respect to the pancreas and its hormonal secretion.
+Thirty-six Wistar rats were randomly divided into 9 groups of four rats per group at the end of two weeks accalamization.
+Group(g) 1(control group) received 0.1ml/kg/bw normal saline/14days, g2 (Diabetes negative control) received alloxan (150mg/kg)/2days, g3 (Low dose) received 150mg/kg/bwAlloxan + 200mg/kg/bw Ad extract g4 (Medium dose) received 150mg/kg/bwAlloxan +400mg/kg/bw Ad extract, g5 (High dose) received 150mg/kg/bwAlloxan +600mg/kg/bw Ad extract, g6 (Standard) received 150mg/kg/bwAlloxan + 150mg/kg/bw Metformin, g7 (Low dose) received 200mg/kg/bw Ad extract only, gp8 (Medium dose) received 400mg/kg/bw Ad extract only and g9 (High dose) received 600mg/kg/bw Ad extract only.
+The animals were humanely sacrificed after 2 weeks of experiment under ketamine anesthetic.
+Blood was collected via cardiac puncture and as send to the lab for assay of hormones, a midline laparotomy was performed and the pancreas was harvested and fixed for histological studies.
+Our study indicates that administration of Adextracts to alloxan-induced diabetic rats reduced the weight of the animals in a dose-dependent manner temporarily reduced blood glucose, increased glucagon and insulin concentrations, but was unable to restore the diabetic pancreas to its normal state.
+Although the mechanism of this effect remains to be experimentally proven, it possibly or apparently is related to the high carbohydrate content of the extract and absence of phytonutrients like tannin.
+Together our findings were able to show that the leaf extract of Ad could be a potential and effective therapeutic target for short term blood sugar regulation.